deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## Strategies

+Each asset that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract.
+These contracts are also called Strategy contracts.

+The EigenLayer protocol deploys different types of strategy contracts.
+The three types of strategy contracts are:

+1. **Beacon Chain Deposit Strategy**: This strategy contract is directly connected to the beacon chain and is responsible for managing the deposit/withdrawal of beacon chain deposits.
+The strategy contract is called `EigenPod` and each restaker has its own `EigenPod` contract.
+2. **Legacy Strategy Contracts**: These are a set of transparent upgradeable proxy contracts that each hold liquid staking ETH tokens.
+Each contract needs to be upgraded separately by the `ProxyAdmin` contract.
+3. **Beacon Proxy Strategy Contracts**: These are beacon proxy contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
+These contracts are upgradeable and share the implementation contract.

-Each ERC20 token that is accepted as _Economic Security_ to secure _AVSs_ is held in a separate contract.
-The `StrategyFactory` creates new strategies, with the [Operations Multisig (3/6)](#security-council) controlling strategy whitelisting and blacklisting, which corresponds to whitelisting/blacklisting ERC20 tokens as _Economic Security_ for _AVSs_.
+The `StrategyFactory` creates new strategies (ie allows to accept new ERC20 tokens as security), with the [Operations Multisig (3/6)](#security-council) controlling strategy whitelisting and blacklisting, which corresponds to whitelisting/blacklisting ERC20 tokens as _Economic Security_ for _AVSs_.
 When a _Strategy_ is removed from the whitelist or blacklisted, _Stakers_ can still withdraw or delegate existing funds, but new deposits are blocked.
 Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.
-Additionally, the `StrategyFactory` is _upgradeable_ through the `ProxyAdmin`, which could modify strategy behavior and potentially lead to _loss of funds_ if compromised.
-To prevent delegation of the token/strategy, _AVSs_ need to delist _Strategies_ from their _Operatorsets_.

 ## `DelegationManager`

-The `DelegationManager` is the contract that allows _Stakers_ to delegate their shares to _Operators_.
-It also allows _Operators_ to register as _Operator_ in the Eigenlayer system.
-The `DelegationManager` allows _AVSs_ to slash _Operators_ that do not comply with their terms on correct operation of the instructions by the _AVSs_.
+The `DelegationManager` is the contract that allows _Stakers_ to delegate their stake to _Operators_.
+The contract also allows _Operators_ to register as _Operator_ in the Eigenlayer system, which is required for them to register in _Operator Sets_ created by _AVSs_.

-The `DelegationManager` calls `removeDepositShares` and `addShares` on the `StrategyManager` contract to update delegated shares and link them to deposits.
+The `DelegationManager` calls `addShares` and `removeDepositShares` on the `StrategyManager` contract to update delegated shares and link them to deposits.
 These functions are essential for maintaining accurate accounting of staked assets.
+Also, the `DelegationManager` keeps the accounting of the suffered slashes.

-_Operators_ can configure a _Delegation Approver_, that requires _Stakers_ to first get an approval before they may delegate to the _Operator_ through the `DelegationManager` contract.
+Furthermore, _Operators_ can configure a _Delegation Approver_, that requires _Stakers_ to first get an approval before they may delegate to the _Operator_ through the `DelegationManager` contract.
+This way, _Operators_ can prevent _Stakers_ from delegating their funds to them, if they do not want to.

-The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an upgradeability risk, as the upgrade could potentially modify core delegation logic, the slashing accounting and lead to _loss of funds_ of _Stakers_ if the upgrade is malicious or faulty.
+The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an upgradeability risk, as the upgrade could potentially modify core delegation logic, the slashing accounting and thus lead to _loss of funds_ of _Stakers_ if the upgrade is malicious or faulty, as _(Re)Stakers_ initiate withdrawals of funds through this contract.

 ## `AllocationManager`

-The `AllocationManager` forwards the slashing request to the `DelegationManager` which keeps track of the shares and the suffered slashes.
-This functionality requires precise accounting to prevent incorrect slashing that could lead to _loss of funds_ of _Stakers_.
+The `AllocationManager` contract allows _AVSs_ to slash _Operators_ that do not comply with their terms on correct operation of the instructions by the _AVSs_.
+The `AllocationManager` forwards the slashing request by the _AVSs_ to the `DelegationManager` which keeps the accounting of the suffered slashes.

 Through the `AllocationManager` the `AVSs` can manage operator sets (creation and changes) and AVS configurations.
 The `AllocationManager` allows _Operators_ to register and deregister from _Operator Sets_ and _AVSs_.

+The _AVSs_ can setup an `AVSRegistrar` contract, which is called by the `AllocationManager` when _Operators_ register to and deregister from _operator sets_.
+If the _AVS_ does not have an `AVSRegistrar` set, the `AllocationManager` will forward the call to the registered _AVS_ contract.
+If the `AVSRegistrar` reverts the transaction, the `AllocationManager` will revert the transaction as well, and _Operators_ will not be able to register to or deregister from operator sets.
+This can create unfair scenarios, where _AVSs_ allow opt-in, but disallow opt-out.

 ## `RewardsCoordinator`

-The 7-day delay mechanism for new reward splits provides a safety buffer against rapid, potentially malicious changes to reward structures.
-The contract's reliance on a trusted Merkle root poster for reward distribution introduces a trusted component.
+The `RewardsCoordinator` contract holds funds sent by the AVSs which will be distributed to _Operators_ and _Stakers_.

+The `RewardsCoordinator` contract implements a reward distribution mechanism between _Operators_ and _Stakers_.
+By default, _Operators_ receive 10% and _Stakers_ 90% of the rewards distributed by the _AVSs_.
+Rewards are distributed periodically, with a delay period of 7 days before new splits are applied.
+The distribution mechanism relies on a trusted Merkle root poster, which is responsible for posting the correct distribution.

 The _Upgradeability_ of the `RewardsCoordinator`, controlled by the `ProxyAdmin`, means that the economic parameters governing reward distribution could be modified.
-This includes the 90/10 default split between _Stakers_ and _Operators_, which represents a significant economic lever.
-The contract's ability to manage reward claims and distribution schedules makes it a critical component of EigenLayer's incentive system.
+This includes the 90/10 default split between _Stakers_ and _Operators_.

+## `PermissionController`

+The `PermissionController` is a contract that allows AVS and Operators to appoint general admins (can call any function on any address) or appointees (can call only selected addresses and functions).

+The _Upgradeability_ of the `PermissionController`, controlled by the `ProxyAdmin`, means that permissions to slash operators on behalf of AVS can be hijacked by a permission owner going rogue, leading to _loss of funds_ for _Stakers_ and loss of delegated stake for _Operators_.

+## `PauserRegistry`

+The `PauserRegistry` contract informs all pausable contracts, who can pause, and who can unpause.

+## `EIGEN` and `bEIGEN`

+The BackingEigen (bEIGEN) token is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
+New minters of bEIGEN can be appointed with the `setIsMinter` function, which could lead to malicious minters mis-using this minting right to wrap it into EIGEN tokens.

 ## AVSs

-(rewrite in own words)
-An AVS can use onchain or offchain data in rewards logic to determine the reward amount per Operator.
-The rewards can be calculated based on the work performed by Operators during a certain period of time, can be a flat reward rate, or another structure based on the AVS’s economic model.
-An AVS can distribute rewards in any ERC20 token.
-For more flexibility, an AVS can submit multiple performance-based Operator rewards denominated in different tokens.

-## Rewards

-- Operators receive by default 10%, stakers 90% of rewards distributed by the AVS.
-- a delay period is applied (7 days), before new splits are applied
-- splits that are active (7 days waited) before the calculation phase begins, are used to compute distribution
-- merkle tree, merkle root poster is trusted to act honestly and post the correct distribution
+AVSs are free to design their own reward logic, whether it is based on offchain or onchain data, and can distribute rewards in any ERC20 token.
+For instance, an AVS can distribute a flat rate of rewards or a performance-based reward structure that is dependent on the work performed by Operators within a certain time period.
+Additionally, an AVS can submit multiple reward submissions, denominated in different tokens, to offer more flexibility in the distribution of rewards.

 ## Programmatic Incentives